giantswarm/docs/src/content/tutorials/continuous-deployment/environments/index.md

 #### The development cluster

 In the development cluster `kustomization.yaml` file you find three main sections.
-First, the block generates the configmaps with the development configuration values.
-The second one is the patch structure adding a reference to these configmaps in the cluster app customer resource.
+First, the block generates the `ConfigMaps` with the development configuration values.
+The second one is the patch structure adding a reference to these `ConfigMaps` in the cluster app customer resource.
 Finally the reference to the `base` template where defaults for a cluster live.

 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1